zeromq/gomq/README.md

 * The CURVE securty mechanism

 ## Contribution Guidelines
 GoMQ adheres to the [Collective Code Construction Contract](http://rfc.zeromq.org/spec:22).
 For details, see [CONTRIBUTING.md](https://github.com/zeromq/gomq/blob/master/CONTRIBUTING.md).
 We believe that building a community is an essential component of succesful open source software, and not just a side effect.
-People before code.
+[People before code!](http://hintjens.com/blog:95)

 ## Setting Up Your Development Environment
 While the end goal of GoMQ is a pure Go implementation of ZeroMQ with no dependencies on cgo, we currently require cgo for our test suite.
 The friction this creates in getting started is unfortunate but we feel it's the best way to test interoperability between our implemenation and the reference implementation of the protocol.
 Assuming that you already have a working Go development environment ( see: [The Go Programming Language: Getting Started](https://golang.org/doc/install) ) you will additionally need the following libraries: